Hartwick College Billing Policy

 Notifications of electronic statements are sent to the billing parent or guardian at his/her email address, this is determined by the parent or guardian who signed the Financial Responsibility Form.
 We are not allowed to discuss the account with anyone other than the student and the parent who has signed to be responsible for the account, unless we receive written permission from the student.
 A student may come to the Office of Student Accounts and request a statement at any time.

 Refunds cannot be issued prior to the second Tuesday of Fall and Spring semester.
 Credits cannot be refunded if there are payments due on the tuition payment plan, or if the credit is created through pending financial aid.
+Upon separation from the college, we will refund credit balances of $5.00 or more to the student or parent.

 Refund Request Form